CroWzblooD/Stylumia-Frontend/README.md

       ```bash
       git clone https://github.com/CroWzblooD/Stylumia-OutWear-Backend.git
       ```
-    - Navigate to the backend folder where `server.js` is located.

-2. **Install Backend Dependencies**
+    - Alternatively, you can download it as a zip file from [this link](https://github.com/CroWzblooD/Stylumia-OutWear-Backend/archive/refs/heads/main.zip).

+2. **Backend Structure**
+    - The backend repository contains two folders:
+        - `tryon-backend`: This folder contains the server code required for the try-on feature.
+        - `extension`: This folder contains the code related to the Chrome extension.

+3. **Running the Try-On Backend**
-    - Change into the backend directory:
+    - Change into the `tryon-backend` directory:
       ```bash
-      cd Stylumia-OutWear-Backend
+      cd Stylumia-OutWear-Backend/tryon-backend
       ```
-    - Install dependencies:
+    - Install dependencies using Nodemon (if not already installed globally):
       ```bash
-      npm install
+      npm install -g nodemon  # Install Nodemon globally if you haven't already
       ```

-3. **Run the Backend Server**
-    - Start the server using Node.js:
+    - Start the server using Nodemon:
       ```bash
-      node server.js
+      nodemon server.js  # This will run your backend server with live reload capabilities.
       ```

 4. **Load Chrome Extension**
-    - Navigate to the extension directory:
+    - Navigate to the `extension` directory:
       ```bash
-      cd ../frontend/extension  # Adjust path as necessary based on your structure.
+      cd ../extension  # Adjust path as necessary based on your structure.
       ```
     - Install dependencies:
       ```bash
-      npm install
+      npm install  # Install necessary packages for the Chrome extension.
       ```
     - Open Chrome and navigate to `chrome://extensions/`.
     - Enable **Developer Mode**.